Related Wine Reviews

 This is a small enterprise of 10 hectares with an annual production of around 40,000 bottles per year but its lack of size is more than made up for in the care and knowledge that go into their wines.
 La Crespaia was started in 2011 by the owner, Rossano Sgammini, but there have been vineyards here for centuries.
-However, when Rossano took over the majority of the vines were Sangiovese; he had very different ideas and so the vines were replaced with Bianchello and the vineyards have been managed organically ever since.
+However, when Rossano took over, the majority of the vines were Sangiovese; he had very different ideas and so they were replaced with Bianchello and the vineyards have been managed organically ever since.

 The second wine was their DOC Bianchello del Metauro Superiore called Chairaluce.
 After a manual harvest this wine has its fermentation started using wild yeasts in a process called pied de cuve.
 In this process 10% of the grapes are harvested two days in advance and remain intact, allowing their yeasts to begin the fermentation before being added to the pressed juice from the main harvest.
-After fermentation the wine remains for nine months on the lees before being bottled.
-The result is a similar colour to the first wine but is fruitier with light citrus, low acidity, and also a hint of salinity from the nearby sea.
+After fermentation, the wine remains for nine months on the lees before being bottled.
+The result is a similar colour to the first wine but is fruitier with light citrus, low acidity and a hint of salinity from the nearby sea.
 This is a wine that would go well with swordfish and baccala or even pork.
 Shayle thinks this wine should have a life of at least 5 years and is probably at its best around 18 months after the harvest.

 Controversially in Italy, both these wines come in screw top bottles which may upset some Italian traditionalists.
 I know these are used extensively in New Zealand but when I put this to Shayle she insisted that this was a decision made by Rossano before she arrived at La Crespaia.
 That being said, she does think that for white wines this method of closure works well.
 These reasonably priced wines will allow you to taste the essence of the northern half of the Marche, an area where the climate is noticeably different to the more Mediterranean south.